What Is Roemheld Syndrome?

 - Easily Digestible Foods: For smoother digestion and less gas, opt for easily digestible foods like rice, bananas, and applesauce.

 - Probiotics: Incorporating probiotics into the diet can improve gut health and reduce symptoms associated with Roemheld Syndrome.
-Fermented foods like yogurt and kefir are powerhouses of probiotics.
+Fermented foods, such as yogurt and kefir, are powerhouses of probiotics.

 Additional Dietary Tips